Bulgur Pilaf with Zucchini

 - Adjust the water ratio.
 I find that 2 cups of water to 1 cup of coarse bulgur to be just right.
 But if the water is absorbed and the bulgur is not cooked through, you can add 1/2 a cup of water and the bulgur will continue to fluff up.

 - Don’t mix too much after adding the bulgur.
-I usually just give it once quick stir, and then just fluff up it with a fork before serving.
+I usually just give it one quick stir, and then just fluff it up with a fork before serving.

 - Make it vegetarian.
-Simply leave out the beef.
+Simply leave out the beef, or substitute for cooked chickpeas.

 Frequently asked questions